Adjunct Professor, Birla Institute of Technology and Science, Pilani, India

 - Gomatam, R. (1987), Real and Artificial Intelligence: Toward a hierarchical model of consciousness, intelligence, mind and body, Bhaktivedanta Institute

-- Gomatam, R. (2011), Objective Semantic Information – a New Framework for Understanding Quantum Reality, talk at seminar Quantum Reality – New Perspectives, March 26, organized by Institute of Semantic Information Sciences & Technology (InSIST), Nehru Science Center, Mumbai, India
+- Gomatam, R. (2011), Objective Semantic Information – a New Framework for Understanding Quantum Reality, talk at seminar Quantum Reality – New Perspectives, March 26, organized by Institute of Semantic Information Sciences & Technology (ISIST), Nehru Science Center, Mumbai, India

-- Gomatam, R. (2009), MQM and “System of Systems” Design Approach,- invited talk, given at the joint Indo-US Workshop on System of Systems Engineering, October 26-28, IIT-Kanpur, India
+- Gomatam, R. (2009), MQM and “System of Systems” Design Approach,- invited talk, given at the joint Indo-US Workshop on System of Systems Engineering, October 26-28, IIT-Kanpur, India (ppt of talk)

 - Gomatam, R. (2002), What is Niels Bohr’s Interpretation, Talk given at Colloquium on “Consciousness & Science”, held at the University of San Francisco, organized by Bhaktivedanta Institute, May 10